nmkohane/tionce_voices/README.md

 A simple self-hosted Flask server was used as the backend for this project.
 To make the application easy for anyone to use, the server was turned on by clicking a .bat file on the desktop, and turned off by closing the cmd window.

 # Data Recording and Processing
 As soon as the test completes, its results are posted to the endpoint specified in <code>app.py</code>.
-The columns and rows of the results are then modified into a format readable by an R script, and their contents are appended to a longterm test CSV file that serves as the database for the project.
+The columns and rows of the results are then modified into a format readable by an R script written by the researcher, and their contents are appended to a longterm test CSV file that serves as the database for the project.